-Although Obama's goal to have one million electric vehicles by 2015 is unlikely to be met, electric vehicles are selling more rapidly than hybrid vehicles when they first entered the market, according to the US Department of Energy.
-In 2011, approximately 17,500 electric vehicles were sold, which almost tripled in 2012 to 53,000, and 40,000 electric vehicles have already been sold in the first six months of 2013 (http://energy.gov/articles/ev-sales-skyrocketing-egallon-holds-steady).
-In addition, Obama is calling for an increase in the federal tax credit for electric vehicles from \$7,500 to \$10,000.
+According to a report by Pike Research published in January 2013, the li-ion battery market for light duty transportation is forecast to grow from \$1.6 billion in 2012 to almost \$22 billion in 2020.
+With countries including the United States, the European Union, Japan, Israel, Canada and China encouraging citizens to purchase electric vehicles through subsidy programs, sales of electric vehicles have continued to rapidly grow.
+For instance, the US Department of Energy reported that electric vehicles are selling more rapidly than hybrid vehicles were when they first entered the market.
+In 2011, approximately 17,500 electric vehicles were sold, which almost tripled in 2012 to 53,000, and grew to 97,000 in 2013. (http://energy.gov/articles/ev-sales-skyrocketing-egallon-holds-steady).
+In April 2013, Obama proposed to increase the maximum federal tax credit for electric vehicles from \$7,500 to \$10,000 in his 2014 budget proposal to Congress.